 organization from data leak threats:

 phones, digital cameras, USB sticks, CD/DVD-R, tablets, printers or MP3

 players.
 In addition, policies can be set and enforced for copy operations via

-the Windows Clipboard, as well as screenshot operations on the
+the Windows Clipboard, as well as screenshot operations on the endpoint

-network communications via the Internet through such means as: company email,
+communications via the Internet through such means as: company email, personal

 Twitter), web surfing, FTP file transfers, as well as cloud-based file sharing